 |Later in the day, close to sunset, a wide array of visitors stopped by to check out the action in our garden.
 There was plenty as usual.|

-We often say, after six years of world travel, nothing surprises us, although many things enlighten and enrich our lives.
+After six years of world travel, we often say that nothing surprises us, although many things enlighten and enrich our lives.
 But, on Friday, we found ourselves reeling in awe and wonder over a scene we never expected to unfold before our eyes, a massive giraffe taking a drink from the tiny cement pond in our garden.

 |When we spotted these beautiful long legs in the neighbor’s driveway, we practically held our breath waiting to see what would happen.|

-We say, “our” garden since over these past over nine months, this garden often filled with wondrous wildlife, has been ours in the fact that we’ve cultivated it with generous offerings, welcoming gentle conversation and a passion that surely, in essence, has brought us so much joy.
+We say, “our” garden since over this past over nine months, this garden often filled with wondrous wildlife, has been ours in the fact that we’ve cultivated it with generous offerings, welcoming gentle conversation, and a passion that surely, in essence, has brought us so much joy.

 And for them, a casual visitor, with endless options of other gardens to visit in this wildlife paradise and wonderland, when they are here, we almost feel as if they belong with us.

 |The sound of the dry sekelbos branches cracking was earsplitting as she made her way through the dense bush.|

 Yes, we’ve given them names they only hold while in our garden.
 Yes, we talked to them in sweet voices with intense eye contact hoping for that moment when they understand our love and desire to bring them a modicum of joy, comfort, and nourishment.

 |As she approached, we stayed still and quiet.
 Giraffes don’t interact with humans.
 They don’t eat pellets or any other food sources offered by humans.|

 In many ways, it’s all a mystery.
 Do they have the mental prowess and ability to connect with us on an emotional level?
 Or, as some say, they come for the food and, in today’s example, a cooling drink as a respite from the hot and dry weather.